Sir Winston Churchill Secondary School (Vancouver): Sustainability

-Churchill has several sustainability student groups, with Environmental Club and the Climate Strike Club being the most notable.
-The Youth 4 Tap Club succeeding in banning the sale of plastic water bottles on campus.
-There is also recycling and composting club.
-The school also offers an environmental stewardship course for tenth graders, which develops sustainability projects and tends to the school vegetable garden.
+Churchill has several sustainability student groups, including the Environmental Club, Climate Strike Club, Recycling Club and Compost Club.
+The Youth 4 Tap Club also succeeded in banning the sale of plastic water bottles on campus.
+The school also offers an environmental stewardship course for tenth-graders, which develops sustainability projects and tends to the school vegetable garden.

 History

 A picture of Sir Winston Churchill secondary taken sometime in 1957 from the south-east side of the school.

 The A-Wing extension seen from the south-east side of the high school.

 In 1956 the secondary school was built as a homage to Winston Churchill.

 In the early 1990s, the school experienced a surge in student enrollment.
 To accommodate the increase, portable classrooms were installed south of the main building.
 By the mid-to-late 1990s, an extension to the school was built as a permanent replacement for the portable classrooms.
 The extension added two new science labs, several new classrooms and a third gym.

 In 2020, an outdoor learning center was built east of the school.